-Fifth, it is appalling to me that there is so little feminist work published in the journals examined, even in journals focused on ethics and political philosophy.
+Sixth, it is appalling to me that there is so little feminist work published in the journals examined, even in journals focused on ethics and political philosophy.
 Note that there has been more work on race and racism published in these journals over the past five years (though very little of this), than work on feminism.
 Given the numbers of women philosophers working on feminism, this is striking.
 Jennifer Saul has told me that she sees a pronounced difference in the responses she gets from journals to her work in philosophy of language compared to her feminist work.
-In philosophy of language her papers are always sent out to referees; her feminist submissions, however, are routinely sent back without having been considered by a reviewer.
+Her papers in philosophy of language are always sent out to referees; her feminist submissions, however, are routinely sent back without having been considered by a reviewer.
 What is going on here?

 I was not in a position to gather data systematically on the peer review process at the seven journals considered.
-However, I was able to collect some information through web access to the journal's webpage and by contacting members of a few of the editorial boards.
-Based on this, it is clear to me that there is a wide variation among philosophy journals in how "blind" the review process is.
+However, I was able to collect some information through web access to journals' webpages and by contacting members of a few of the editorial boards.
+Based on this, it is clear to me that there is a wide variation among philosophy journals in how anonymous the review process is.
 For example, according to a member of the editorial board of the Journal of Philosophy: "JP doesn't do blind reviewing at all and it doesn't send papers to outside referees, but does almost all reviewing in house."
 The website for Analysis says:

 All papers are initially read by the Editor.
 Some are accepted, perhaps after amendment or resubmission, by the Editor himself and a proportion are then sent out to referees.
 When papers are sent on, the referees receive "blinded" versions of the papers if copies are sent in that form.

 And referees' reports are sent on to the authors if the referees agree, though in the interests of speed referees may give brisk verdicts for the Editor's eyes only.
-(Analysis - Journal
+(Analysis - Journal Information)

-Information)

-(I was also told an anecdote about a prestigious journal at which a student was hired to make the "first cut" before papers were "blinded.")
-Philosophy and Public Affairs, however, seems to have a thoroughly blind referee process whereby a managing editor "blinds" all papers before sending them on to the Editor.
+I was also told an anecdote about a prestigious journal at which a student worker made the "first cut" before papers were masked for review.
+Philosophy and Public Affairs, however, seems to have a thoroughly anonymous referee process whereby a managing editor masks all papers before sending them on to the Editor.
 The Editor rejects a substantial number without sending them to referees, but referees do not know the author of the papers they review unless they see it published in the journal.

-Given the fact that schemas are more likely to have a bearing on evaluation when decisions are "brisk" and when they are not held accountable, more research needs to be done on the refereeing policies and practices of journals in the profession.
+Given that schemas are more likely to have a bearing on evaluation when decisions are "brisk" and when they are not held accountable, more research needs to be done on the refereeing policies and practices of journals in the profession.

-4. Anti-feminist "consensus"
+Anti-feminist "consensus"

 The virtual absence of feminist philosophy in the journals considered stands in stark contrast to the acceptance of feminist work in other humanities and social sciences.
 Philosophy is, and is generally perceived to be, reactionary in this respect.
-Given that many departments require (or at least encourage) women to teach feminist philosophy classes, there are a significant number of women who are qualified to publish feminist work.
-(Although some men teach feminist philosophy, the majority who do so are women, and it is a problem for women on the job market who don't have an interest in feminism what to say if they are asked (as they often are) if they would be willing to teach a feminist philosophy course).
+Given that many departments require (or at least encourage) women to teach feminist philosophy classes, there is a significant number of women who are qualified to publish feminist work.